NaturalIntelligence/fast-xml-parser/.github/ISSUE_TEMPLATE.md

 * [ ] Have you checked if you are using correct configuration?
 Please check README to find documentation.
 * [ ] Did you try online [tool](https://naturalintelligence.github.io/fast-xml-parser/)?
 It has limited features still helpful.

+You may optionally join our [Discord Server](https://discord.gg/M4NjnSdyg) for prerelease announcements before any release.

 <!-- Please provide following data to avoid long communication and fast resolution. -->
 ### Input
 <!-- Please include your sample code or steps to reproduce here -->